Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 - You can cancel a Job with `taipy.cancel_job(job)^`.
 When canceling a Job, you will effectively set the `Status^` of subsequent jobs of the canceled Job to `ABANDONED`.
 However, a job cannot be canceled if it is already running.
 When canceling a running job, its subsequent jobs will be abandoned and the running job will continue running until completed.

-!!! example "Cancelling a job"
+!!! example "Canceling a job"

     ```python linenums="1"
     import taipy as tp